ZapDos7/project1/README.md

-# project1
-1st assignment for the Project "Software Development for Algorithmic Problems"
+# 1st assignment for the Project "Software Development for Algorithmic Problems"

+#

+Winter Semester 2019-2020, DIT, NKUA